johnalison/WorkingPhilosophy/BookNotes/CaesarAndChrist.md

 - Till Sulla, Roman history is a record of families rather than individuals.

 - Greek culture triumphed in the rise of Constantinople as first the rival and then the successor of Rome; and when Constantinople fell, Greek literature, philosophy, and art reconquered Italy and Europe in the Renaissance.
 This is the central stream in the history of European civilization; all other currents are tributaries.

+- Cato fought corruption recklessly, and seldom let the sun set without having made new enemies.
+Cato was the first great writer of Latin prose.

+- The destruction of Carthage and Corinth in 146 BC must rank among the most brutal conquests in history.

+- Rome had won everywar but the class war; and the destruction of Carthage removed the last check to civil division and strife.
+Now through a hundred bitter years of revolution Rome would pay the penalty of gaining the world.

+- The causes of revolution were many, the reults were endless, the personalities thrown up by the crises, from the Gracchi to Augustus, were among the most powerful in history.
+Never before, and never again, until our time (WWII), were such stakes fought for, never was the world drama more intense.

+- A distrubution of land among the poorer citizens seemed the obvious and necessary solution of three problems: rural slavery, urban congestion and corruption, and military decay.

+- The Gracchi: More realisitic than Tiberius, Ciaus understood that no reform can endure which is opposed by the balance of economical or political power in the state.

+- The city mob that Ciaus had befreinded made no protest when his corpse, and those of his followers, were flung into the river; it was busy plundering his house.

+- Rome already recognized in Caesar's uncle (Giaus Marius) the uses of Caesar-ism; the dictatorshop of a popular leader backed by a devoted army seemed to many weary Romans the only alternative to the oligarchic abuses of liberty.

+- Marius resorted to a new form or military enrollment, which revolutionized first the army and then the state.
+He invited enlistment of any citizen, property owner or not; offered attractive pay, and promissed to release volunteers, and give them lands, after a completed campaign.

+- The Revolt of Italy: Marius emerged from his solitude, took command, and won victory after victory while all other Roman generals but Sulla met defeat.
+In three years of war 300k men fell, and central Italy was devastated.

+- Sulla was unique in his origins, character and fate.
+Boor poor, he became the defender of the aristocracy, as the aristocratic Gcacchi, Drusi, and Caesar became leaders of the poor.

+- Had his patience and insight equaled his ruthlessness and courage, Sulla might have saved Rome a half centrury of chaos and given her in 80 BC the peace and security, order and prosperity, that Augustus would bring back from Actium.
+He restored the old when he should have created the new.
+Under sulla, antiquity had never known so rich, so powerful, and so corrupt a government.

+- Virtue lies not in the fear of the gods, nor in the timid shunning of pleasure; it lies in the harmonious operation of the senses and faculties guided by reason.
+Some men wear out their lives for the sake of a statue and fame, but the real wealth of man is to live simply with a mind at peace"  - Lucretius

+- For it is a nobler thinkg to enlarge the boundries of human intelligence than those of the Roman Empire. -- Cicero

+- Cicero: Not since Plato had wisdom worn such prose.

+- Age as well as youth has its glories -- a tolerant wisdom, the respectful attention of children, desire and ambition's fever cooled.
+Age may fear death, but not if the mind has been formed by philosophy.
+Beyond the grave there will be, at the best, a new and happier life; and at the worst there will be peace.

+- When Cato, suspecting Caesar's complicity with Catiline, challenged him in the Senate to read aloud a note just brought to him, Caesar passed it to Cato without comment; it was a love letter from Cato's half sister.

+- Caesars conquest of Gaul decided the character of French civilization.
+It added to the Roman Empire a country twice the size of Italy and opened the puses and markets of 5M people to Roman trade.
+It saved Italy and the Mediterranean world for four centries from barbarian invasion.

+- Cleopatra was a Macedonian Greak by origin, and more probably blonde than brunette.

+- Caesar's transformation: The miracle whereby the youthful spendthrift and roisterer had become one of the ablest, bravest, fairest, and most enlightened men in all the sorry annals of politics.

+- The assisination of Caesar was one of the major tragedies of history.

+- Antony was one half of what Caesar had been, as Augustus would be the other half; Antony was a good general, Augustus a superlative statesman.

+- Caesar's adopted son.
+Caius Octavius (later known as Augustus) was to make himself the greatest statesman in Roman history.

+- Caesar's heir had conquered those of Alexander, and absorbed Alexander's realm; the West again, as at Marathon and Magnesia, had triumphed over the East.